haoadoreorange/when-json-met-bigint/README.raw.md

 -   options.parseBigIntAsString, boolean, default false

-Specify if `BigInt` should be stored in the object as a `string`, rather than the default `BigInt`.
+Specify if `bigint` should be stored in the object using `String`, rather than the default `BigInt`.
 This option is applied if the type **AFTER ALL OPTIONS & SCHEMA APPLIED** is `bigint`.
 That is, if used with `options.alwaysParseAsBigInt === true`, **ALL** number will be parsed as